The evolution equation and the eigenvalue problem for the Laplacian in a regular tree: Introduction

 Here $\Delta_{\beta}u (x,t)$ denotes a weighted mean value of $u (\cdot,t)$ over the neighbors of $x$, with weights depending on a parameter $\beta$ (see the precise definition below).
-The Dirichlet boundary condition $\lim\limits_{x\to y} u(x,t)=0$ should be understood in terms of limites along branches of the tree.
+The Dirichlet boundary condition $\lim\limits_{x\to y} u(x,t)=0$ should be understood in terms of limits along branches of the tree.

+The study of Laplacian-type operators on graphs provides a natural framework for doing analysis in a discrete geometrically meaningful setting.
+These operators translate basic notions of a graph, such as adjacency, distance, boundary, and other combinatorial structures, into a local operator that helps explain how global properties of the underlying space are encoded in the behavior of solutions to evolution equations and in the spectral structure of the operator (see for instance \cite{anandam,GraphsDirichletSpaces,Mugnolo}).

+Regular trees provide a natural model within graph theory.
+They can be viewed as the discrete counterpart of a geometry with exponential growth, where the “size” of the boundary grows as fast as the volume, a feature with deep implications for diffusion, decay rates, and the influence of boundary conditions.
+At the same time, the absence of cycles simplifies the local structure.
+This combination of local simplicity and global complexity makes $\T$ a natural framework in which to study a family of diffusion problems and to establish spectral properties of the associated operators, as well as a probabilistic interpretation of these phenomena.

-For this problem, we first establish existence and uniqueness of a solution and then we investigate their long-time behavior as $t\to + \infty$.
+For the problem \eqref{ec.evolucion-intro}, we first establish existence and uniqueness of a solution and then we investigate its long-time behavior as $t\to + \infty$.
 As in the classical heat equation on bounded Euclidean domains, we find that solutions in our setting also decay uniformly to zero in $ \T$ as $t\to + \infty$, with an exponential rate.
-This dacay rate is determined by the principal eigenvalue of the operator (we also provide a detailed analysis of the principal eigenvalue of $\Delta_{\beta}u$).
+This decay rate is determined by the principal eigenvalue of the operator.

+We also provide a detailed analysis of the principal eigenvalue of $\Delta_{\beta}u$.
+Spectral information for Laplace-type operators on graphs plays a central role in the analysis of diffusion phenomena and random walks.
+In particular, principal eigenvalues encode the long-time behavior of the associated heat flow (through exponential decay rates) and provide sharp thresholds separating qualitatively different regimes.
+Trees are a natural testing ground for these questions: they are the simplest infinite graphs exhibiting nontrivial boundary behavior and allow one to isolate genuinely spectral/probabilistic phenomena from cycle effects.

 The study of the principal eigenvalue is subtle, as different regimes arise depending on the value of $\beta$: in some cases, no principal eigenvalue exists; in others, there is a unique principal eigenvalue; and when $\beta=0$ every $\lambda \in (0,1]$ is a principal eigenvalue.
+In other words, the behavior of the principal eigenvalue exhibits a phase transition that is linked to the recurrence and transience of the random walk naturally associated with $\Delta_{\beta}$.